Get help paying business energy bills

 One perk of always paying your bill on time is we won’t need to contact you to remind you to pay.
 And as part of your terms and conditions, it’s important that you pay your bill on time.
 If paying this way is not right for you, why not think about setting up a Direct Debit?
 Just log in to MyAccount to find out how Direct Debit can save you time and money.

-The due date of your bill will always be on any bill we send you – so you’ll know when you need to pay.
+The due date of your invoice will always be on any invoice we send you – so you’ll know when you need to pay.
 You can find more detailed information on understanding your bill here.

 We will add a late payment charge of £10 for every monthly bill you don’t pay or £30 for every quarterly bill you don’t pay.
 So do get in contact as soon as you can.